-These are used to print the link to the next page.
-If that page exists, <!--navright--> is used, and on the last page <!--navright_nop--> is used instead.
+These two sections are used to print the link to the next page.
+If the next page exists, the <!--navright--> section is used.
+On the last page the <!--navright_nop--> section is used instead.

 <!--navright--> <TD> <A HREF="$(NH)"><IMG...></A> <BR> <A HREF="$(NH)">Next</A></TD> <!--/navright--> <!--navright_nop--> <TD> <IMG...> <BR> <FONT COLOR=gray>Next</FONT></TD> <!--/navright_nop-->

-This is used to print the links to the other pages in the page list.
+This template section is used to print the links to the other pages in the page list.

 <!--navbar1--> <TD> <A HREF="$(HR)"> <IMG...></A><BR> <A HREF="$(NH)">$(NN)</A> </TD> <!--/navbar1-->

-As its name implies, this section is displayed in case no documents are found.
-You usually give a little message saying so, and maybe some hints how to make search less restrictive.
+As the section name implies, the notfound section is displayed in case when no documents were found and usually consists of a message with hints how to make the search condition less restrictive.

-This section is displayed in case the user gives an empty query.
-Below is an example of noquery section:
+This section is displayed in case when the user gives an empty search query.
+For example: